Joining and taking part

 You can see our amazing final performance videos on our YouTube channel.
 Make sure to subscribe and click the notification bell so you never miss a video!

-We don’t have our performances available as digital downloads or on a CD – yet!
+Our performances aren’t available as digital downloads or on a CD – yet!

 I'm writing an article/making a podcast/TV show/radio programme - can I feature the Stay At Home Choir?